 Anti Bribery Policy

-The Company is committed to the highest standards of ethical conduct and integrity in its business activities in the UK.
-This policy outlines the Company’s position on preventing and prohibiting bribery, in accordance with the Bribery Act 2010.
-The Company will not tolerate any form of bribery by, or of, its employees, agents or consultants or any person or body acting on its behalf.
+This policy outlines our position on preventing and prohibiting bribery.
+Our organisation will not tolerate any form of bribery by, or of, its employees, agents or consultants or any person or body acting on its behalf.
 Senior management is committed to implementing effective measures to prevent, monitor and eliminate bribery.

-This Policy applies to all employees and officers of the Company, and to temporary workers, consultants, contractors, agents and subsidiaries acting for, or on behalf of, the Company ("associated persons") within the UK.
-Every employee and associated person acting for, or on behalf of, the Company is responsible for maintaining the highest standards of business conduct.
-Any breach of this Policy is likely to constitute a serious disciplinary, contractual and criminal matter for the individual concerned and may cause serious damage to the reputation and standing of the Company.
+This policy applies to all employees and officers of our organisation, and to temporary workers, consultants, contractors, agents and subsidiaries acting for, or on behalf of, Aston Group ("associated persons") within the UK and overseas.
+Every employee and associated person acting for, or on behalf of, our organisation is responsible for maintaining the highest standards of business conduct.
+Any breach of this policy is likely to constitute a serious disciplinary, contractual and criminal matter for the individual concerned and may cause serious damage to our reputation and standing.

-The Company may also face criminal liability for unlawful actions taken by its employees or associated persons under the Bribery Act 2010.
-All employees and associated persons are required to familiarise themselves and comply with this Policy, including any future updates that may be issued from time to time by the Company.
+Our organisation may also face criminal liability for unlawful actions taken by its employees or associated persons under the Bribery Act 2010.
+All employees and associated persons are required to familiarise themselves and comply with this policy, including any future updates that may be issued from time to time.

 • the main areas of liability under the Bribery Act 2010;

-• the responsibilities of employees and associated persons acting for, or on behalf of, the Company; and
+• the responsibilities of employees and associated persons acting for, or on behalf of, our organisation; and

 Bribery Act 2010